kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 with Pure Maths friends and talking about graph-coloring problems around a table (inevitably!) and basically just having a great time!
 - I also ended up doing really well in at least one of my classes unexpectedly!
 I kept doing proofs and was planning on doing more this weekend, too!
 I want to keep doing them and getting really good at them!
 I enjoy it so much!
 I'm excited to take more of these classes next semester!
 I'm also going to a concert this weekend!
-I will post pics of some of the fancy VIP stuff I get (I got a ticket and am going with some Math grad students!)
+I will post pics of some of the fancy VIP stuff I get (I got a ticket and am going with some Math grad students!).
+I've really felt like I've found my groove with this group and this department and want to continue with this community; I'm so happy with everything right now because of this Pure Maths group!
 - I also started connecting more with summer people and plans, and I'm ecstatic.
 It's going to be a lot of fun!

 ## Things this week
-- Ellliptic Curves: Moduli spaces, Fundamental Domain cont’d, Katz Mazur, Cartier Divisors, Gamma-5 problem, Scholie’s Theorem
+- Elliptic Curves: Moduli spaces, Fundamental Domain cont’d, Katz Mazur, Cartier Divisors, Gamma-5 problem, Scholie’s Theorem
 - Number Theory: Pause Week: My prof said that Silverman would win in a maths between Yoda vs Silverman
 - Algebra IV: Nakayama’s Lemma, Cayley-Hamilton Theorem, Adjugate Matrices, Kronecker delta, Summary of class and plan for Barbecue (!!).
 - Other things we spoke about to learn on own (Smith-Normal Form), Fundamental Theorem of Modules over PIDs, Rational Canonical Form,